push-protocol/push-website/blog/2021-07-31-epns-monthly-blocks-2021/index.md

 authors: [push]
 image: './cover-image.webp'
 description: 'EPNS Monthly Blocks'
-text: "Just as expected July started strong and fun for us.
-A month with many new Frens, substantial progress on the development front, and lots of awesome news for the project."
+text: 'Just as expected July started strong and fun for us.
+A month with many new Frens, substantial progress on the development front, and lots of awesome news for the project.'
 tags: [Ethereum, Epnsproject, Blockchain]
 ---

 import { ImageText } from '@site/src/css/SharedStyling';

 ![Cover Image of EPNS Monthly Blocks](./cover-image.webp)